Del Rio International Airport: Cargo service

+(Boeing 737-300 and DC-9).

+Future service

+The City of Del Rio applied, in 2023, to the Department of Transportation for a Small Community Air Service Development Grant.
+The grant includes a letter of support from the carrier Skywest Charters-a spinoff of SkyWest Airlines-which would operate 30-seat CRJ-200 aircraft under FAA Part 135 operations.
+The letter states the carrier is interested in providing service between Del Rio and Houston George Bush Intercontinental Airport, and is signed by Brad Link, Skywest Charters director of operations.

 Former service

 For four or five years starting in 1949 Trans-Texas Airways Douglas DC-3s flew from Del Rio to El Paso, Houston, San Antonio, and other Texas cities, but they used Val Verde County Airport east of town.
 That airport 29.377°N 100.821°W closed in 1959–60.
 The first airline at the present airport was Wild Goose Airlines in 1964, on their flights between Eagle Pass and San Antonio.
 Davies/Quastler says they flew Aztecs.

 Between May and November 2017 Texas Sky Airlines, operated by Contour Aviation, scheduled a daily British Aerospace Jetstream between Del Rio International Airport and Dallas/Fort Worth International Airport.

 From June 7, 2012, until April 2013 ExpressJet (United Express) Embraer ERJ-145s served Del Rio, flying nonstop to Houston Intercontinental Airport.
 The route previously used turboprops.
 Continental Connection had served Del Rio before the merger of Continental Airlines with United Airlines.
 The Continental Connection service nonstop to Houston Intercontinental was flown by Colgan Air Saab 340s.

 Other commuter airlines at Del Rio included Lone Star Airlines (which also operated as Aspen Mountain Air), Texas National Airlines, Alamo Commuter Airlines, Amistad Airlines, and Wise Airlines.